timcu/builder_police/set2/pycharm-edu-2/lesson1/task16_castle/task.md

 ## Door
 Only the bottom half of a door needs to be placed and the top half will automatically appear.
 It is important therefore to ensure top space for door is air.
-Otherwise the door will not be able to move.
+Otherwise, the door will not be able to move.

 The name for a wooden door is `"doors:door_wood_a"`.